YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The difficulty is not only synthetic fragrance.
 Natural fragrance can irritate too.
 Tea tree, peppermint, rosemary, lavender, menthol, and citrus oils may sound gentle, but on a healing or sensitive scalp they can sting.
 I see many patients assume that natural automatically means safer.
 It does not.

-If your scalp burns, itches, or becomes red after a product, I would rather you simplify than add another product to fight the reaction.
+If your scalp burns, itches, or becomes red after a product, simplify the routine instead of adding another product to fight the reaction.
 Choose a fragrance-free product for a period of time and watch the scalp.
 For transplant patients, this is often a very practical step.

 Which alcohols are drying for the scalp and hair?